-The employer must provide employees with health care in accordance with the standards set forth by the Minister of Labour, taking into account the provisions of the Council of Cooperative Health Insurance (Article 144 LL), whose directives require employers to provide health insurance to all of their employees based in Saudi Arabia.
-13 In addition to the legally mandated minimum, some companies also provide other insurance, such as business travel and accident insurance, to their employees.
+The employer must provide employees with health care in accordance with the standards set forth by the MOL, taking into account the provisions of the Council of Cooperative Health Insurance (Article 144 LL), whose directives require employers to provide health insurance to all of their employees based in Saudi Arabia.
+In addition to the legally mandated minimum, some companies also provide other insurance, such as business travel and accident insurance, to their employees.